-2. INDUSTRY ENVIRONMENT
+3. INDUSTRY ENVIRONMENT

-IATA data for 2024 point to a record year for aviation: Passenger numbers reached an all-time high with an average seat occupancy rate of 83.5 percent.
+IATA data for 2024 point to a record year for aviation: passenger numbers reached an all-time high with an average seat occupancy rate of 83.5 percent.
 The Asia-Pacific region recorded exceptionally strong growth.
 Global demand for revenue passenger kilometers (RPKs) was also on the rise, increasing by 8.6 percent compared to 2023, which reflects the growing enthusiasm for traveling.
 These positive developments helped airlines to further boost their profits and to once and for all overcome the negative effects of the coronavirus pandemic.
 In light of this, IATA forecasts a further increase in passenger numbers to 5.2 billion in 2025, compared to 4.89 billion in 2024, as well as a healthy net profit in 2024.

-potentially slow down growth.
+At the same time, the industry is also facing challenges that could potentially slow down growth.
 Delivery bottlenecks at aircraft manufacturers, primarily due to problems within the supply chain, are causing delays in the delivery of new aircraft.
 As a result, airlines are often forced to keep old aircraft in service for longer, which can reduce efficiency in the long term.
 External factors, such as rising fuel prices and higher fees for airports and air traffic control, may also dampen growth.

-Overall, the aviation industry was subject to two opposing trends in 2024: Record successes and an unbroken enthusiasm for traveling on the one hand, and operational and economic challenges that had to be overcome.
+Overall, the aviation industry was subject to two opposing trends in 2024: record successes and an unbroken enthusiasm for traveling on the one hand, and operational and economic challenges that had to be overcome.
 Nonetheless, the positive trend prevails, which is also reflected in the latest IATA forecasts.